neeraja1504/mathgpt/README.md

 Modern educational tools often fail to personalize learning in a meaningful, adaptive way.
 Static content delivery does not address individual learner struggles, progress, or evolving goals.

-Our goal was to build a multi-agent tutoring system that tailors instructional content in real-time based on a student’s:
+The goal was to build a multi-agent tutoring system that tailors instructional content in real-time based on a student’s:
 - Prior performance
 - Current mastery levels
-- Self-declared interests
 - Feedback on the learning plan

 **Key assumptions:**